alx9r/StructuredResource/README.md

 ### [x] PR.7: Public resource parameters bind to pipeline object property values.

+Eeach public resource parameter should have the `ValueFromPipelineByPropertyName` attribute set.

 **Reason**

 This is to support binding of bulk parameters using objects.
 In particular, it supports passing the values of member variables of a `[DscResource()]` object as arguments to the function (e.g. `$this | Invoke-ProcessResource Set`).